ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-vue/notes-feature.md

 });
 ```

+The `modalController` needs to be imported from `@ionic/vue`.

-From here, the code and the markup in `src/views/TastingNotes.vue` are pretty easy:
+From here, the code and the markup in `src/views/TastingNotesPage.vue` are pretty easy:

 ```html
 <template>